 Do you have a cracked or chipped tooth?

-It is amazing how artistic and lifelike tooth repair with cosmetic bonding can be these days and, the results are most often accomplished in just one visit.
+It is incredible how artistic and lifelike tooth repair with cosmetic bonding can be these days, and the results are most often accomplished in just one visit.

 What is Composite Bonding and Composite Veneers?